-Since the 1980s both governments have moved in different ways to reform and modernize the banking sectors but social objectives have retained their importance.
+Since the 1980s both governments have moved to reform and modernize the banking sectors but social objectives have retained their importance.
 China has retained near-universal government ownership at the same time that the central government has tightened prudential standards and oversight and modernized the incentive structures for bank managers.
-India also has tightened prudential standards and oversight but permitted more diversification of ownership.
+India also has tightened prudential standards and oversight but permitted more diverse ownership.

 The relationship between the state-owned banks and enterprises differs in the two countries.
 In China, governments initially owned both the banks and the capital-intensive industrial SOEs who were their major borrowers.
-As indicated earlier, since the mid-1990s SOEs have been forced to obtain their financing from banks rather than from public revenues.
-As the SOEs were restructured a key government priority was to maintain sufficiently rapid economic growth to absorb these layoffs and banks provide much of the financing.
+Since the mid-1990s SOEs have been forced to obtain their financing from banks rather than from public revenues.
+As the SOEs were restructured a key government priority was to maintain sufficiently rapid economic growth to absorb these layoffs; banks provide much of the financing for that growth.
 India's banks, in contrast, have not been used to fund the SOEs directly; the SOEs are financed by the public treasury.
 In turn, RBI directs the banks to invest a proportion of their assets in public sector bonds.